-- 12. Since at least November 2015 and continuing through today, Defendants have engaged in the fraudulent conduct described herein, including the No Generic Scheme. - Manufacturer Co-Conspirators are secretive, only full discovery will reveal the specific terms of their agreements.
+12. Since at least November 2015 and continuing through today, Defendants have engaged in the fraudulent conduct described herein, including the No Generic Scheme.

+13. Because the full details of the NG Scheme between the CVS Defendants and the Manufacturer Co-Conspirators are secretive, only full discovery will reveal the specific terms of their agreements.
 But what is clear now is that the CVS Defendants restricted SilverScript beneficiaries' access to generic versions of the Affected Drugs by not including those generic versions on the SilverScript formularies, by understocking those generic versions in CVS Pharmacies, and by providing misleading and incomplete information and making material omissions to members of the Classes.
-All of this was done in exchange for lucrative payments from the Manufacturer Co-Conspirators. - 14.
-At its core, the No Generic Scheme and the conspiracy to engage in the NG Scheme has involved a concerted effort among the CVS Defendants and the Manufacturer Co-Conspirators to knowingly prevent SilverScript beneficiaries from accessing generic versions of the Affected Drugs, instead forcing those beneficiaries to purchase brand versions of the Affected Drugs to enrich Defendants at the expense of elderly and disabled SilverScript beneficiaries, including Plaintiffs and members of the Classes.
+All of this was done in exchange for lucrative payments from the Manufacturer Co-Conspirators.

+14. At its core, the No Generic Scheme and the conspiracy to engage in the NG Scheme has involved a concerted effort among the CVS Defendants and the Manufacturer Co-Conspirators to knowingly prevent SilverScript beneficiaries from accessing generic versions of the Affected Drugs, instead forcing those beneficiaries to purchase brand versions of the Affected Drugs to enrich Defendants at the expense of elderly and disabled SilverScript beneficiaries, including Plaintiffs and members of the Classes.

-- 15. Plaintiffs and members of the Classes assert claims against the CVS Defendants for violation of the Racketeer Influenced and Corrupt Organizations Act ("RICO"), 18 U.S.C. §§ 1962(c) and (d), fraud, unjust enrichment, and violation of state consumer protection laws. - 16.
-As a direct result of Defendants' wrongful conduct, Plaintiffs and members of the Classes have been harmed and have suffered actual damages, including overpaying for the Affected Drugs when less-expensive generic equivalents of those drugs were available.
+15. Plaintiffs and members of the Classes assert claims against the CVS Defendants for violation of the Racketeer Influenced and Corrupt Organizations Act ("RICO"), 18 U.S.C. §§ 1962(c) and (d), fraud, negligence per se, unjust enrichment, and violation of state consumer protection laws.

+16. As a direct result of Defendants' wrongful conduct, Plaintiffs and members of the Classes have been harmed and have suffered actual damages, including overpaying for the Affected Drugs when less-expensive generic equivalents of those drugs were available.